You’ll know from browsing Begin’s products that we — along with many parents and educators — love hands-on learning.

 2) Makes Abstract Concepts Concrete

-It’s only when they physically hold objects they are counting that they actually begin to understand what the numbers mean (e.g., I have six beans!).
+When children learn to count, they usually recite the numbers from memory.
+But this doesn’t necessarily mean a child understands quantities.
+It’s only when they physically hold objects they’re counting that they begin to understand what the numbers mean (e.g., I have six beans!).

 For example, children might be taught about colors in art class and what happens when they are mixed.
 But if their teacher just reads this from a textbook, the words may mean nothing to them.